Jack Donaghy

 John Francis "Jack" Donaghy (/ˈdɒnəɡi/ DON-ə-ghee) is a fictional character on the NBC sitcom 30 Rock, airing from 2006 to 2013.
 The character was created by series creator Tina Fey, and is portrayed by Alec Baldwin.
 He was introduced as the Vice President of East Coast Television and Microwave Oven Programming for General Electric.
 As Vice President, he serves as the protagonist Liz Lemon's (Fey) boss as well as her personal mentor.
 As the series progresses, their relationship develops and informs their respective storylines.
 Donaghy climbs up the corporate hierarchy to achieve his professional dream of leading General Electric as its president and chairman.

-Donaghy's penchant for wealth, power, authority, Republican values, and social status has been acclaimed as a high point of the series and his characterization.
+Donaghy's penchant for wealth, power, authority, conservative values, and social status has been acclaimed as a high point of the series and his characterization.
 Fey intended for the character to serve as an oppositional but complementary counter to Lemon, expressed through various gender, social, and power dynamics.
 Baldwin received two Primetime Emmy Awards, three Golden Globe Awards, seven Screen Actors Guild Awards, and one Television Critics Association Award for his portrayal of this character.